History of Belfast: Conflict in Belfast 1920–1922

 Instead of sending the controversial Black and Tans into Northern Ireland, the British government assisted the Royal Irish Constabulary (RIC) by establishing a Special Constabulary that would eventually evolve into the Royal Ulster Constabulary (RUC).
 The Ulster Special Constabulary (USC), was recruited for counter-insurgency purposes.
 This police force consisted of three tiers of servicemen; the A-Specials were uniformed and paid, the B-Specials (the largest section) were uniformed volunteers patrolling mostly their own areas and the C-Specials were a reserve unit.
 From the onset, the USC was almost exclusively Protestant with members of the prewar UVF and its commanders joining the B-Specials.
 Members of both police forces (RIC and USC) were involved in carrying out reprisal attacks on Catholics.
 When the Constabulary was placed under the control of the Northern Ireland government, Craig expanded the B-Specials in an effort to re-establish order in the country.
-On 29 April 1922, King George V granted to the police force the title of Royal Ulster Constabulary.
+On 29 April 1922, George V granted to the police force the title of Royal Ulster Constabulary.

 Meanwhile, IRA actions in Belfast, such as the killing of police, resulted in more retaliation attacks directly on the Roman Catholic population by loyalists, sometimes covertly aided by state forces.
 Atrocities and assassinations were perpetrated by both sides across Belfast.
 The McMahon Murders of 26 March 1922, and the Arnon Street Massacre of a week later, in which uniformed police shot a total of twelve Catholic civilians dead in reprisal for the killings of policemen, were two of the worst incidents.
 On 22 May, the IRA assassinated unionist politician William Twaddell, in Belfast.
-Immediately afterwards, the Special Powers Act was passed in an effort to stop the chaos.
+Immediately afterwards, the Civil Authorities (Special Powers) Act (Northern Ireland) 1922 was passed in an effort to stop the chaos.
 Internment (arrest and imprisonment without trial) was introduced, and over 350 IRA men were arrested in Belfast, crippling its organisation there.
 In June 1922, after the Treaty was approved by public referendum, the Republican movement in the South split into two warring factions; the Pro-Treaty and Anti-Treaty forces, marking the beginning of the Irish Civil War that would last almost a year and result in several war crimes and travesties between southern Irishmen.
 In the North, the cycle of sectarian atrocities against civilians in Belfast continued into the summer of 1922.
 May saw seventy-five people killed in Belfast, and another 30 died there in June.
 Several thousand Catholics fled the violence and sought refuge in Glasgow and Dublin.
 However, after this crisis, the violence declined rapidly.
 Only six people died in July and August and the final conflict-related killing took place in October 1922.